Submit Article

 Summary

-In Lim Choo Eng v Koh Siew Eng ([2019] SGHC 192), the High Court dismissed a claim by a widow seeking repayment of money she said had been induced by misrepresentations to invest in land in China.
-The plaintiff, Lim Choo Eng, alleged that the defendant, Koh Siew Eng, represented that Koh was a successful investor and joint venture partner who owned or controlled a chicken farm in China, and that Lim would acquire an interest in land for redevelopment and sale for profit.
-Lim transferred about $280,000 to Koh as an initial deposit and later paid a total of $281,941.40 between March and August 2014.
+In Lim Choo Eng v Koh Siew Eng ([2019] SGHC 192), the High Court dismissed a widow’s claim to recover money she had paid to the defendant after being persuaded to invest in land in China.
+The plaintiff, Lim, alleged that Koh made a series of misrepresentations to induce her to pay $280,000 for a joint investment venture, including representations that Koh was a successful investor who owned a chicken farm in China and that the parties would travel together to inspect the land.
+Lim transferred a total of $281,941.40 between March and August 2014.

-Although the judge found Lim’s testimony more credible than Koh’s and was sceptical of the legitimacy of the documentary arrangements, the claim failed on pleading and contractual privity grounds.
-Lim’s misrepresentation claim under the Misrepresentation Act required that the alleged misrepresentation be made pursuant to a contract between Lim and Koh.
-The court held that no such contract was pleaded, and the only pleaded contractual relationship was between Lim and a third party, Lu Jinlin, evidenced by a written sublease.
-The court also rejected restitutionary relief based on unjust enrichment, because Lim did not prove that Koh actually received and retained the money as an enrichment, and there was no “total failure of consideration” established on the pleaded basis.
+Although the judge found Lim’s testimony more credible than Koh’s and expressed scepticism about the legitimacy of the documentary arrangements that followed, the claim failed on pleading and contractual causation grounds.
+The court held that Lim’s misrepresentation claim under s 2 of the Misrepresentation Act could not succeed because it required a misrepresentation made pursuant to a contract between Lim and Koh, and no such contract (oral or written) was pleaded or raised at trial.
+The court also rejected Lim’s alternative restitutionary arguments, holding that she had not proved that Koh actually received an enrichment, and that the pleaded unjust enrichment theory did not overcome the evidential gaps.

 What Were the Facts of This Case?

-The dispute arose from a road traffic accident in 2012 that killed Lim’s husband, Cheng Teck Hock.
-After inheriting money from her husband’s estate, Lim sought investment opportunities for the benefit of her children.
-She met Koh through their sons, who were friends.
-According to Lim, Koh then made a series of representations designed to induce her to pay money for an investment in land in China.
+The dispute arose from a road traffic accident in 2012 that killed Lim’s husband, Mr Cheng Teck Hock.
+After inheriting money from his estate, Lim hoped to invest the funds for the benefit of their children.
+Through their sons, Lim met Koh, who became involved in discussions about an investment opportunity in China.

-Lim’s account was that Koh represented herself as a successful investor and as someone who owned a chicken farm in China.
-Koh allegedly offered a joint investment arrangement: as partners, they would acquire land in China, redevelop it, and sell it for profit.
+Lim’s case was that Koh induced her to invest by making multiple representations.
+Lim alleged that Koh represented herself as a successful investor who owned a chicken farm in China.
+Koh also offered a joint investment opportunity: the parties would acquire land in China, redevelop it, and sell it for profit.
 Lim further claimed that Koh represented that they would travel to China together to inspect the land.
-Acting on these representations, Lim transferred $50,000 to Koh within four days of their first meeting as a deposit to secure the land.
+Within four days of their first meeting, Lim transferred $50,000 to Koh as a deposit to secure the land.

 How Did the Court Analyse the Issues?

-Turning to the alleged joint investment promise, the judge considered evidence that Koh had introduced the investment to Lim.
-In a conversation recorded in mid-2017, Koh admitted that at the time of Lim’s first payment of $50,000, Koh had initially offered a “joint venture” and had not mentioned Lu’s involvement.
-Under cross-examination, Koh agreed that she told Lim that if Lim paid $50,000, she could “chope the land”, and that if she paid $200,000, she would receive legal titles and ownership for 25 to 30 years.
-The judge found Lim’s reliance on these representations plausible, but again, the legal remedy depended on the pleaded contractual structure.
+Turning to the joint investment promise, the judge relied on admissions by Koh.
+The judgment referred to a conversation recorded in mid-2017 in which Koh admitted that at the time of Lim’s first payment of $50,000, Koh had initially offered a “joint venture” and did not mention Lu’s involvement.
+Under cross-examination, Koh admitted that she introduced the investment to Lim, including an exchange suggesting that Lim would receive legal titles and ownership for 25 to 30 years if she paid specified amounts.
+These admissions reinforced Lim’s narrative that Koh had represented a joint venture at least at the outset.

 What Was the Outcome?